TimZaman/timzaman.github.io/docs/about/about.md

 # About/Contact

 Hello.
-I'm Tim Zaman, ~~22 23 24 25 26 27 28 29 30~~ 31 y.o. and I'm currently a software engineer for ~~NVIDIA's~~ Tesla's machine learning (AI) infrastructure.
+I'm Tim Zaman, ~~22 23 24 25 26 27 28 29 30 31~~ 32 y.o. and I'm engineering ~~NVIDIA's~~ Tesla's machine learning (AI) infrastructure.

 <img src="docs/about/about_zaman-klompen-ansicht-2.jpg" alt="Tim and Dany" width="512"/><br />
 _Distributed clogging at scale.
-If you were wondering; then yes, I am from Holland._
+If you were wondering; then yes, I am from Holland - though based in SF._

 I am a mechanical engineer by heart (MSc biorobotics), but I am a lazy human so I just sit down on my chair and do software.